Yonaba/Jumper-Examples/README.md

 git clone git@github.com:Yonaba/Jumper-Examples.git --recursive
 ````

-__Note__: You can also download these files as a [zip](https://github.com/Yonaba/Jumper-Examples/zipball/master) or [tarball](https://github.com/Yonaba/Jumper-Examples/tarball/master).
+__Note__: You can also download these files as a [zip](https://github.com/Yonaba/Jumper-Examples/zipball/master) or [tarball](https://github.com/Yonaba/Jumper-Examples/tarball/master).<br/>
-In this case, though, you will have to add manually submodules files.
+In this case, though, you will have to add __manually__ submodules files.

 ##Contribute
 Contributing with your own examples of use for [Jumper](https://github.com/Yonaba/Jumper) will be very appreciated. <br/>
-Just fork the repository, make your changes and pull request.
+Just fork the repository, make your changes and send a pull request.

 ##License##
 This work is under [MIT-LICENSE][]<br/>